vouch-opensource/krell/README.md

-# rn-repl
+# krell

-A ClojureScript REPL for React Native.
+Standalone ClojureScript tooling for React Native.
+Includes simple build and REPL extensions to ClojureScript.